cuibus/PlatformForSimulationTrainingEvaluation/README.md

 In the `Examples` folder you can find some working examples
 ### `Component`
 This package contains the standard unit displayed below.
-It has as input port a place (named "P0") and as output port a transition.
+It has as input port a place (named "Pin") and as output port a transition.
 The component contains 3 blocks: OETPN, controller, plant.
-Controller and plant can also be a component.
+Controller and plant can also be a component, or null.

+There are several ways to create the component:
+- with basic OETPN: input port is connected to the output port, plant and controller are null.
-For now,the OETPN has a basic structure: input port is connected to the output port, a default token is being passed to the plant, then the plant output is passed to the controller, etc.
+- with OETPN as communicator: the input token from Pin is passed to the controller, the output from the controller is passed to the plant, the ouput of the plant is passed as input to the controller (together with the token from Pin).
+The plant output is also ejected with the output transition.

 ![component.png](docs%2Fcomponent.png)